Cardiff

 Museum of Cardiff

-The Museum of Cardiff situated in the centre of the city is a heritage museum that has brought together a collection of 3,000 objects and Cardiff related artefacts many of which have been donated from Cardiff residents and communities.
+The Museum of Cardiff situated in the centre of the city is a heritage museum that has brought together a collection of 3,000 objects and Cardiff-related artefacts many of which have been donated by Cardiff residents and communities.
 Also known as the 'Cardiff Story Museum', the museum is perfect to spend an hour or two with the kids learning about Cardiff and its history.
-With exhibitions on throughout the year, check out their website to see what's currently showing here.

 History and Culture